RosettaCommons/documentation/scripting_documentation/FeaturesDatabaseSchema.md

             PRIMARY KEY(chem_type));

 -   **hbonds** : A *hydrogen bond* is defined to be a donor *hbond\_site* and acceptor *hbond\_site* where bonding energy is negative.
-    -   *HBEvalType* : The [hbond evaluation type](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/hbonds_geom.cc#L535) encodes the chemical context of the hydrogen bond.
+    -   *HBEvalType* : The hbond evaluation type (rosetta/main/source/src/core/scoring/hbonds/hbonds_geom.cc) encodes the chemical context of the hydrogen bond.
-    -   *energy* : The [hbond energy](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/hbonds_geom.cc#L535) is computed by evaluating the geometric parameters of the hydrogen bond.
+    -   *energy* : The hbond energy is computed by evaluating the geometric parameters of the hydrogen bond.
-    -   *envWeight* : If specified in the [HBondOptions](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/HBondOptions.hh#L64) , the energy of a hydrogen bond can depend upon the solvent environment [computed by](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/hbonds_geom.cc#L535) the [number of neighbors](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/hbonds.cc#L66) in the [10A neighbor graph](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/TenANeighborGraph.hh) .
+    -   *envWeight* : If specified in the HBondOptions (rosetta/main/source/src/core/scoring/hbonds/HBondOptions.hh), the energy of a hydrogen bond can depend upon the solvent environment computed by the number of neighbors in the 10A neighbor graph.
     -   *score\_weight* : The weight of this hydrogen bond in the provided score function.
-Each HBEvalType is associated with a [HBondWeighType](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/types.hh#L58) as a column in the [HBEval.csv](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_database/scoring/score_functions/hbonds/standard_params/HBEval.csv) file in a hbond parameter set.
-The HBondWeighType is then associated with a [ScoreType](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/ScoreType.hh#L35) via [hb\_eval\_type\_weight](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/scoring/hbonds/hbonds.cc#L720) .
+Each HBEvalType is associated with a HBondWeighType (rosetta/main/source/src/core/scoring/hbonds/types.hh) as a column in the HBEval.csv (rosetta/main/database/scoring/score_functions/hbonds/standard_params/HBEval.csv) file in a hbond parameter set.
+The HBondWeighType is then associated with a ScoreType via hb\_eval\_type\_weight (rosetta/main/source/src/core/scoring/hbonds/hbonds.cc).
 To get the total energy multiply *energy* \* *envWeight* \* *score\_weight* .
     -   *donRank* : 0 if this is the only hbond at donor site.
 Otherwise *i* , where this hbond is the *i* th strongest hbond at the donor.
     -   *accRank* : 0 if this is the only hbond at acceptor site.
 Otherwise *i* , where this hbond is the *i* th strongest hbond at the acceptor.